Old Mate Media talks exclusively to the Australian account manager for IngramSpark, Emma Hall, about the print-on-demand market.

 Selling directly will give you a better profit, but does add to the workload on your part.

 After collecting some questions via social media, we put Emma under the spotlight.
 She took the interrogation part of our IngramSpark interview with good grace and gave us some meaty answers.
+Note - these answers were all current in 2018 - please do get in contact to check for any updates.
+Emma has since moved on from IngramSpark, but their helpful customer service team are always good at answering questions.

-Why is IngramSpark better than Createspace?
+Why is IngramSpark better than KDP (Createspace)?

 (From Brian Blackmore)